 NICKEL PLATE TRAIL NEEDS YOU!

 The Nickel Plate Trail is looking for a few good men and women as volunteers.
-From beginning the process of building a trail in 1998 to the completion of 35 miles of paved trail in 2013, the main focus has always been getting as much usable trail as possible for residents of Howard, Miami and Fulton Counties.
+From beginning the process of building a trail in 1998 to the completion of 37 miles of paved trail in 2014, the main focus has always been getting as much usable trail as possible for residents of Howard, Miami and Fulton Counties.
 The focus is now turning to trail protection and maintenance.
-Toward that end, the current board, led by Mike Kuepper, President, is looking to expand membership and build a group of volunteers willing to take on a number of tasks.
+Toward that end, the current board is looking to expand membership and build a group of volunteers willing to take on a number of tasks.

 The Nickel Plate Trail board is looking for volunteers or organizations to adopt a section of the trail and keep it clean and trail rangers to be available to users to render first aid if needed and ensure trail rules are followed.
 There are also volunteers needed to create and maintain a quarterly newsletter, maintain the NPT website, spray for weeds, sweep, and clear brush and fallen trees.
 Members can also donate to the trail maintenance fund through an endowment established in the Northern Indiana Community Foundation.

 If you are willing to give a few hours of your time or just want to know more about the trail, please come and hear about the now and future plans for the Nickel Plate Trail.

 Secretary, Nickel Plate Trail, Inc.